 I’m married for 21 years, got 3 beautiful kids, nice home and well off.
 My wife has never been happy, can never find a nice or positive thing to say.
 She does not work, she takes my daughter to school, the two boys have cars now.
 She has called me everything bad and horrible under the sun, tears me to shreds verbally, and has hit me and kicked me for years until one day 4 years back I said if you do that again I will hit back and I did.
 She never hit me again.
 She does not have to do house work or anything as we have help in house and garden.
 She is meant to make me meals and that seldom happens and when it does its disgusting and overcooked.
 She just leaves dishes and food out after diner and the food spoils by morning.
 She is meant to keep the home and make it nice, she doesn't.
 I have this feeling of resentment and disdain for her as she is so f-ing lazy.
 My older son says he doesn't know how I take it.
 I love my family and don't want a divorce but fear I am starting to hate my wife because she is so lame, negative and abusive and just never grateful.
 I’ve stayed because I don't want to break my daughters heart and be away from her.” -Jerry

 Many husbands who hate their wives feel stuck, like Jerry.
-They stay for reasons such as their kids, convenience, lifestyle, or don’t want to lose their retirement savings.

-Which leads to not only hating your wife, but also hating your life.
+Which leads to not only hating your wife but also hating your life.

 It’s possible to hate your wife, but still love your job, kids, or golf.